Schulze-lab/Homework-10-structure-prediction/README.md

 6)	Highlight the area of the protein that has the altered sequence.
 7)	Use a script (e.g. Python) that can be executed within ChimeraX to solve tasks 4-6.
 8)	Upload the following to your GitHub Classroom repository:
-A)	Original .pdb file;
+A)	Original .pdb file
-B)	Result from Swiss-Model (as .pdb file);
+B)	Result from Swiss-Model (as .pdb file)
-C)	Result from AlphaFold (as .pdb file);
+C)	Result from AlphaFold (as .pdb file)
-D)	Script for task 7.;
+D)	Script for task 7.
-E)	Original and altered protein sequence (can be included in the script).
+E)	Original and altered protein sequence (can be included in the script)
+# Additional MS student tasks (bonus credit for BS students)
+9)	Use the protein sequences of a protein complex for which a PDB entry exists.
+The complex can be a homo- or hetero-oligomer, but it should have a symmetrical confirmation (and AlphaFold will struggle with large proteins >2000 aa, so try to find a small complex).
+Use the protein sequences to predict the quaternary structure of the complex (e.g. via AlphaFold-Multimer or GalaxyGemini).
+Compare the predicted structure with the experimentally resolved one using ChimeraX.
 # Submission
-You must submit the assignment through GitHub Classroom by 8 am Apr 6 to get full credit.
+You must submit the assignment through GitHub Classroom (or MyCourses) by 8 am Apr 4 to get full credit.
-# Bonus Credit
-9)	Follow the steps in the following tutorial to perform a molecular docking analysis for a protein-ligand interaction.
-You can either choose the given example, or your own protein of choice.
-Document your steps with snapshots, and upload them together with all the intermediate and final files: https://ringo.ams.stonybrook.edu/index.php/2018_DOCK_tutorial_1_with_PDBID_2NNQ